 - Institutional partnership agreements and additional revenue streams

 - People and organisational development.

-If you complete this course successfully, you should be able to:
+If you complete this module successfully, you should be able to:

 There is one item of coursework for this module which contributes to the final assessment mark for this module:

 Coursework: a written assignment of a maximum of 2,000 or 2,500 words (deadline – weeks 9-12).
 The coursework is designed to check student progress, extend and reinforce concepts covered and also test individual performance.